-And last week QueryTracker hosted a contest for romance, and that very agent was the judge!
+And last January QueryTracker hosted a contest for romance, and that very agent was the judge!
 And.......I WON THIRD PLACE!!!!
 She read my material not only gave me great feedback, she also recommended me to 2 other agents.

-Follow agent blogs and follow them on twitter: You really get to know agents as people as well as get priceless information on their response times, their pet peeves (Many hate the .docx format because it's a pain in the ass for them to convert) and valuable tidbits on the publishing industry.
+Follow agent blogs and follow them on twitter: You really get to know agents as people as well as get priceless information on their response times, their pet peeves (Many hate the .docx format because it's a pain in the rear for them to convert) and valuable tidbits on the publishing industry.
 Many agents get together often on twitter to host an "#AskAgent" session.
 You can ask them anything but questions about queries.
 Follow that hashtag!
+(That’s the # sign)

 Rejections are not only depressing, but they can also be infuriatingly mysterious.
 One of the main reasons for rejection is when the author did not follow submission guidelines.
-Typos are another one (holy crap, so I revised my query with a kick-ass closing sentence- and then sent it off with 2 mistakes *headdesk* I still garnered a request, but the agent said I almost blew it and I should have known better)
+Typos are another one (one time I revised my query with a kick-butt closing sentence- and then sent it off with 2 mistakes!
+I still garnered a request, but the agent said I almost blew it and I should have known better.)

 If you rack up a lot of rejections with very few requests, it is likely a sign that you need to revise your query and/or your manuscript.
 And be sure to double check your revisions as I learned earlier.

 A scary theory on some rejections: I don't know about you, but I have book cravings.
 Sometimes I want something dark and deep.
-Sometimes I want light and cheerful, other times I want a kick-ass heroine and blood n'gore.
+Sometimes I want light and cheerful, other times I want a tough heroine and blood n 'gore.
 Maybe agents also have cravings and your submission didn't fit that day's craving.
 Of course, maybe some cosmic force helps with that to ensure you get the right one =) I can dream, you can't stop me.